jamesfalkner/MicroProfileThorntailOnAzure/README.md

 # D. Deploying sample project to all-in-one OpenShift Origin cluster on Azure

-**Note: You need to have "oc" installed on your laptop/desktop for the following instructions.
+**Requirement 1: You need to have "oc" installed on your laptop/desktop for the following instructions.
 Please refer to [Installing the OpenShift Origin CLI](https://docs.openshift.org/latest/cli_reference/get_started_cli.html) if you need to do so.**

+**Requirement 2: You need to have Maven installed on your laptop/desktop for the following instructions.
+Please refer to [Installing Apache Maven](https://maven.apache.org/install.html) if you need to do so.**

 **Note: during this section, if you see a notification saying ["Server connection interrupted"](https://github.com/cealsair/MicroProfileThorntailOnAzure/blob/master/images/35_ServerConnInterrupted.png) pop up on the OpenShift Origin console, just dismiss it by clicking on the X**